Internal Control System

 Basic policy and the status of the development of internal control systems

-To put these commitments into practice, a meeting of the Board of Directors on April 22, 2013 approved plans for the “development of systems necessary to ensure that the execution of duties by directors complies with laws and regulations and the articles of incorporation, as necessary to ensure the properness of operations of a stock company ” in accordance with Article 362, Paragraph 4, Item 6 of the Companies Act.
+At meeting of the Board of Directors on March 25, 2022 resolved plans for the “development of systems necessary to ensure that the execution of duties by directors complies with laws and regulations and the articles of incorporation, as necessary to ensure the properness of operations of a stock company” in accordance with Article 362, Paragraph 4, Item 6 of the Companies Act.
 As a result, we have set out the following basic policy on the establishment of internal control systems.

 1．Systems to ensure that directors and employees comply with legislation, and risk management systems

-- (1)The Board of Directors shall establish a risk management system and ensure that directors and employees execute their duties in compliance with applicable legislation.
-It shall also establish an internal reporting system, and make every effort to prevent actions in violation of legislation and to detect such actions as quickly as possible.
+- (1)The Board of Directors shall establish a risk management system and ensure that directors and executive Officer and employees execute their duties in compliance with applicable legislation.
+The Board of Directors shall ensure the prevention or early detection of violations of laws and regulations through the operation of the whistle-blowing system set out in the Whistle-blowing Regulations.

 - (2)The Board of Directors shall make every effort to strengthen initiatives against unreasonable demands and other approaches from antisocial organizations and individuals, in recognition of the need to sever ties with antisocial forces in order to protect the Company.